 - Buddy Walton Collection (gay)

-The Project is aware of the folloiwng LGBT related items in the State Historical Society of Missouri's Archives.
+The Project is aware of the folloiwng LGBTQIA+ related items in the State Historical Society of Missouri's Archives (UMSL).
 Please consult the Society directly for further information or additional research assistance:

 - Michael Allen Ford Files